iremsener/iremsener/README.md

 ## İrem Sener
 <hr>
-I am a passionate student and practitioner of quantum programming and I share my work on these topics on my GitHub account.
+I am a passionate student and practitioner of quantum programming and share my work on these topics on my GitHub account.
 I am dedicated to continuously expanding and deepening my knowledge and skills in these areas with great enthusiasm.
 I work on projects to understand the potential of quantum computers and implement quantum algorithms.
-My goal is to maximise my knowledge and experience in data science, artificial intelligence and quantum programming.
+My goal is to maximise my knowledge and experience in quantum computing and quantum programming.